/

 Overview

-Stytch’s responsibility: Stytch is responsible for the security of the services and underlying infrastructure.
+• Stytch’s responsibility: Stytch is responsible for the security of the services and underlying infrastructure, the implementation of monitoring controls, and the maintenance of policies and procedures to meet our service commitments and system requirements.

-Customer responsibility: Stytch customers are responsible for securing their respective configurations and permissions that they enable within Stytch services for their projects.
-This includes ensuring that customer projects have the correct user permissions set, keys and tokens are appropriately secured within your internal systems, IPs are validated, etc.
+• Customer responsibility: Stytch customers are responsible for securing their respective configurations and permissions enabled within Stytch Services.
+This includes ensuring that customer workspaces, projects, and environments have the correct users and permissions set, keys and tokens are appropriately secured within your internal systems, IPs are validated, etc.

 Infrastructure & physical security